The Girl Spy Before Vicksburg

-The Girl Spy Before Vicksburg is an American silent film produced by Kalem Company and directed by Sidney Olcott with Gene Gauntier, Robert Vignola and JP McGowan.
-A copy of this film is held at the EYE Filmmuseum in Amsterdam.
+The Girl Spy Before Vicksburg is a 1910 American silent film produced by Kalem Company of New York and shot at the company's "winter studio" in Jacksonville, Florida.
+Directed by Sidney Olcott, the Civil War drama stars Gene Gauntier, Robert Vignola and JP McGowan.
+Gauntier, in addition to performing as the production's title character, is credited with writing its storyline or "scenario".

+A full copy of this film, although with Dutch intertitles, is held at the EYE Filmmuseum in Amsterdam.